Panama Equity

 How is that even possible?

-With markets in the US and Canada seeing double-digit growth over the same period, it may come as a surprise to hear that Panama’s real estate market has been slow and steady.
+While markets in the US and Canada saw double-digit growth, Panama’s real estate market has remained slow and steady.

 It’s not to say the market hasn’t been active in Panama.
 Cranes most certainly have not disappeared from the skyline of Panama City.
-Although admittedly they aren’t as prevalent as they were back in 2007 when I first arrived and the place felt more like Dubai, with visible growth in all directions.
+Though not as prevalent as in 2007, when Panama felt more like Dubai with growth in every direction.

 But property prices today compared to 2013 are nearly identical.